Mars Parents Want Two-Mile Fracking Buffer

 The fight over placing a nonconventional gas well about a half-mile from five Mars Area School District schools has moved out of the district’s boardroom and into the boardrooms of a pair of local townships.

 Several parents and the group Protect our Children were successful earlier this year in convincing the Mars Area School Board that it should not approve a contract with Rex Energy to drill under the district’s 300 acres.
-However, the company still has leases with other property owners in the area, and it continues to move forward with plans to use the same well pad on a parcel known as the Geyer Farm.
+However, the company still has leases with other property owners in the area, and it continues to move forward with plans to use the same well pad on a parcel known by locals as the Geyer Farm.

 “This is a highly volatile industrial process and toxic process and it does not belong near children,” said Protect Our Children organizer Diane Sipe.